ocell/mapsy/README.md

 ## Output Example

-The image below is an example of a map created using the Mapy library:
+The image below is an example of a map created using the Mapsy library:

 ![Enforced Bounding Box](images/EnforcedBBox.png)